utah-datascience/utah-datascience.github.io/events.md

 ---

 ### UofU Datathon4Justice
 The UofU datathon4justice is aimed at introducing undergraduates to the use of quantitative methods to address social justice questions.
 The main event is a weekend-long datathon in which teams will tackle environmental justice problems relevant to our SLC community, featuring: keynote addresses by the founders of the Institute for the Quantitative Study of Inclusion, Diversity, and Equity (QSIDE); presentations from activists and researchers looking at local environmental justice questions; and team support from consultants in data science, environmental studies, and social justice.
 A number of preparatory workshops will be offered leading up to the main event; these workshops will cover a range of programming and data science topics, from introductory Python through specialized data processing toolboxes.
-Finally, teams will have two opportunities to present their work: first in a special datathon4justice session at the **Undergraduate Research Symposium on April 5**, second at the **datathon4justice on April 22** organized by QSIDE.
+Finally, teams will have two opportunities to present their work: first in a special datathon4justice session at the **Undergraduate Research Symposium on April 5**, second at the **SQuARED Justice Conference on April 22** organized by QSIDE.

 The datathon has 3 main parts:
 * Preparatory workshops before the event,